 I live, write, and teach in Frederick, Maryland.
-My articles and essays have appeared or are forthcoming in The Washington Post, The Huffington Post, River Teeth’s Beautiful Things, Pithead Chapel, Hippocampus Magazine, The Rumpus, Literary Mama, The Manifest-Station, Under the Gum Tree, Bellingham Review, Full Grown People, and elsewhere.
+My articles and essays have appeared in The Washington Post, The Dallas Morning News, The Huffington Post, River Teeth’s Beautiful Things, Pithead Chapel, Hippocampus Magazine, The Rumpus, Literary Mama, The Manifest-Station, Under the Gum Tree, Bellingham Review, Full Grown People, and elsewhere.
 I have also contributed chapters to multiple anthologies, including Looking for Lockerbie.

 ©Magin LaSov Gregg 2015